Alfresco/alfresco-ng2-components/docs/core/datetime.md

 };
 ```

-You can provide own format defaults by injecting a different `MAT_DATE_FORMATS` value:
+You can provide own format defaults by injecting a different `MAT_DATETIME_FORMATS` value:

 ```ts
 @Component({